tamunoWoks/Statistics/bar_charts.md

 - 30–40 years: 25 people
 - 40–50 years: 10 people.

 Each bar represents one age group, and its height shows the number of people in that group.
+#### What It Shows:
+- Shape of the data (e.g., normal, skewed, bimodal)
+- Spread and central tendency
+- Outliers or gaps.